vchekan/kafka4rust/design.md

 One option is to build a hierarchy of metadata propagation, Resolver sends meta to Cluster, Cluster to Producer, Producer to Buffer.
 Another option is to build broadcast system, where Resolver broadcast meta updates to every subscriber.

+### Producer: should connect in constructor or not?
+Producer needs to have patrition count in order to be able to perform key partitioning.
+So it makes no sense to make Producer available before topic is resolved.
+On the other hand, if we want to publish to any topic, and make topic part of `send()` api, then we would have to resolve topic metadata during `send()`.

+On the other hand there are legitimate patterns when publishing topic is calculated dynamically for every message, for example request-response pattern.

+So it is necessary to figure out how to wait for topic info to arrive in Producer.
+The challenge is, Producer must stop processing until topic is resolved but it needs to process.

+Waiting for single topic to resolve while processing everything else is complicated.
+So simpler workflow could be used.
+When new topic is observed, resolve request is sent, while messages are put into "unresolved" queue.
+Once topic is resolved, Producer scans "unresolved" queue and puts messages into per-partition queue structure.
+If "unresolved" queue is overflow, then it awaits for partition to resolve.
+As implemented in Producer, it will not freeze Buffer background flushing but will freeze sending data by caller, which is acceptable and expected.
+TODO: make sure that Buffer->Producer communication does not freeze Buffer background flushing.